Carmen Sandiego Word Detective: Aftermath

-Critical reception
+Reception

-Learning Village felt that the 5 minigames "cover...an excellent range of basic and important skills in language arts [and are] visually engaging", with the game offering both a sleuthing and chase experience.
+Learning Village felt that the five minigames "cover...an excellent range of basic and important skills in language arts [and are] visually engaging", with the game offering both a sleuthing and chase experience.
 MultiMedia Schools noted the title's instructional allowed it to produce "significant growth" in students and improve their attitude toward language arts.
 PC Mag noted the game favors education over detailed graphics, animation, and action, though added it was able to frame tedious drills within an engaging setting.
 Literacy for Children in an Information Age noted the title's ability to teach parts of speech, sentence structure, punctuation, using words in context, spelling rules, word definitions, and dictionary skills.
 Ann Orr of Working Mother recommended the software as one of the best computer game "homework helpers" of 1998, noting the playful way it expands vocabularies.
 Technological Horizons In Education described he game's interface as "intuitive and highly imaginative".
 THE Journal wrote that "the interface, like all Carmen Sandiego titles, is intuitive and highly imaginative, setting just the right atmosphere for a would-be detective".
 Technology & Learning awarded Word Detective in the language arts category, noting it "makes usually dry grammatical information intriguing, and that it is a great accompaniment to a language arts program".

 The game won the 1998 Codie award for Best Home Education for Pre-Teens.